omniscientoctopus/jax-imprl/README.md

 # <enter wandb API key>
 ```

-## Docker (Optional)
+## Docker 🐳

-You can use the following Docker image to run the code in a containerized environment.
+If you want to run the code in a containerized environment, you can use the following Docker image and the previous installation steps.

 ```bash
 docker pull nvidia/cuda
 ```

-In case you don't have accesss to NVIDIA GPUs, you can rent a cloud instance here, and load the above Docker image.
-For example, [vast.ai](https://vast.ai) at ~$0.35/hour ([pricing](https://vast.ai/#pricing))
+In case you don't have accesss to NVIDIA GPUs, you can rent a cloud instance and load the above Docker image.
+For example, [vast.ai](https://vast.ai) at ~$0.30/hour ([pricing](https://vast.ai/#pricing))

 ```bash
 https://cloud.vast.ai/?ref_id=113803&creator_id=113803&name=JAX%2BRL
 ```

-## Related Work
+## Related Work 🔗

 - [IMPRL](https://github.com/omniscientoctopus/imprl): small-scale k-out-of-n environments with upto 5 components.